defactor-com/documentation/docs/cp-pools/front-end-ui/dashboard.md

 The rewards panel tracks both historical and projected incentives for participants:

 - **Total Rewards Paid Out**
+  - The total amount of rewards that have already been distributed to participants.
   - Cumulative rewards distributed platform-wide.
   - Reflects the earnings already allocated to users.

 - **Expected Rewards**
+  - The projected rewards expected to be distributed across all participants.
   - Future rewards projected to be distributed.
   - Indicates forward-looking incentive potential.